 Online filing process steps:

 - If you are incorporating a Company with a name– you will need to access the NUANS Real-time System at the top of the online filing menu page.
-Through the Corporations Canada site, the search costs $20.00 and can be paid for once you are ready to commit to a name usingVisa®, Mastercard® or American Express®.
+Through the Corporations Canada site, the search costs $21.47 plus applicable taxes and can be paid for once you are ready to commit to a name usingVisa®, Mastercard® or American Express®.
 The pre-search portion of this site, allows users to test several names without commitment.
 The search is valid for 90 days.
 A search house can also perform a NUANS search, click onto NUANS Search House List for phone numbers.

 - (Optional step) Once a NUANS name search has been completed, you will receive a .pdf version of the NUANS Name Search Report.
 You may then choose the Corporate Name Proposal link from the online filing centre.
 This allows you to send Corporations Canada the NUANS Name Search Report along with other relevant information so that pre-approval for the name in the form of a Name Decision Letter, can be made (please allow 24 hours).
 Users can also choose to fax the search to Corporations Canada's toll free fax line at 1-877-568-9922 with a brief description of the nature of the business.
 To familiarize yourself with the criteria used, please consult the Choosing a Name section of this website.

 - Please proceed with the following instructions: